 About the Department

 The department offers programmes in National Diploma and B.Tech in Town and Regional Planning.
 The National Diploma in Town and Regional Planning was first offered by the erstwhile Technikon Witwatersrand (TWR) in 1989.
 The first intake of students for the National Diploma Town and Regional Planning was in 1989, with the first Diplomats graduating in 1991.
 The B.Tech Town and Regional Planning had its first intake of students in 1996 with the first Graduates graduating in 1998.
 With the merger of the Rand Afrikaans University (RAU) and Technikon Witwatersrand (TWR) the Department became part of the University of Johannesburg in 2005.
-For the year 2011, the department has strength of around 300 students at National Diploma level and more than 60 students at B.Tech level.
+For the year 2012, the department had more than 250 students at National Diploma level and more than 50 students at B.Tech level.

 About the Profession

 The field of Town and Regional Planning covers land-use planning, urban design, transport and infrastructure planning, use and extension of information technology, heritage and conservation, resource management, environmental monitoring, commercial and industrial development, policy-making and implementation, as well as planning law and practice.

 Town and Regional Planners plan and develop the infrastructure of towns and cities and are therefore key players as South Africa works towards improving spatial and social imbalances in urban and rural areas across the country.

 Town and Regional Planners help communities, companies and governments to integrate the environmental, economic and social aspects of development.

 They are involved with land-use, working in a professional team to plan, design, implement and manage development.